Monday, December 26, 2016

 Friday, December 23, 2016

 OK, the time has come.
 I want to know.
-My mother died of early-onset Alzheimer's, my father of Parkinson's and Lewy body dementia.
+My mother died of early-onset Alzheimer's, my father of Parkinson's, Pick's disease, and Lewy body dementia.
 I need to know if I'm carrying the markers that indicate sources and symptoms of my future decline.
 I have decisions to make that will take genetics into account.
-The prospect of testing has lit a fire of terror.
+The prospect of testing has tightened a grip around my heart, sent a cold bolt of terror down deep in the nether realms and genitalia.
 This is all for real and for keeps.
 Testing positive will raise questions that I don't want to answer, but will have to, pushed, as I will be, against the wall of my cognitive fate.
 Illusions of invincibility die hard.
-There aint no way around it.
+There ain't no way around it.
 Might as well face the monster, one way or the other.

 Thursday, December 22, 2016